New-Project-Final-Final-WIP/HeadlessTweaks/README.md

 - `DiscordWebhookKey` - Webhook Key taken from a Discord channel WebHook integration URL (`https://discord.com/api/webhooks/WEBHOOK_ID_HERE/WEBHOOK_KEY_HERE`)
 - `DiscordWebhookUsername` - Display name that will be attached to messages sent by this integration
 - `DiscordWebhookAvatar` - HTTP or NEOSDB URL to Avatar/PFP image that will be attached to messages sent by this integration
+- `DiscordWebhookDisabledEvents` - A list of event names you don't want Discord to log.
+The list of all event names is below.
+    ```json
+    "DiscordWebhookDisabledEvents": [
+        "HeadlessStarted",
+        "HeadlessShutdown",
+        "WorldStarted",
+        "WorldSaved",
+        "WorldClosing",
+        "UserJoined",
+        "UserLeft"
+    ],
+    ```

 ### Auto Invitation Opt-Out
 It's useful to auto-invite users when a headless spins up.
 However this can get kind of spammy.
 Users can opt-out of auto-invites with the `/optOut` chat command or by have their name manually entered in the `AutoInviteOptOut` list.
 The list simply takes user IDs.
 For example: